 Communication and coordination between USGS personnel and other local, State, and federal interests are critical components of the NAWQA Program.
 Each study unit has a local liaison committee consisting of representatives from key federal, State, and local water resources agencies, Indian nations, and universities in the study unit.
-Liaison committees typically meet semiannually to discuss their information needs, monitoring plans and progress, desired information products, and opportunities to collaborate efforts among the agencies.
+Liaison committees typically meet annually to discuss their information needs, monitoring plans and progress, desired information products, and opportunities to collaborate efforts among the agencies.
+New England Coastal Basins (NECB) NAWQA ground-water wells published in this report (fig. 2) are: NH-NAW-308 (424228071290201) and NH-NAW-309 (424730071313401).